End-to-end Testing

 Scheduled pipelines

 Scheduled pipelines for these tests contain a generate-allure-report job under the Report stage.
 They also output a link to the current test report.
+Each type of scheduled pipeline generates a static link for the latest test report according to its stage.
+You can find a list of this in the GitLab handbook.

 How do you run the tests?

 If you are not testing code in a merge request, there are two main options for running the tests.
 If you want to run the existing tests against a live GitLab instance or against a pre-built Docker image, use the GitLab QA orchestrator.
-See also examples of the test scenarios you can run via the orchestrator.
+See also examples of the test scenarios you can run by using the orchestrator.

 On the other hand, if you would like to run against a local development GitLab environment, you can use the GitLab Development Kit (GDK).
 Refer to the instructions in the QA README and the section below.